geetools/geemvc/README.md

 ```

 ## Validating a Parameter
 The simplest way of validating your parameters is to use the javax.validation annotations or two additional ones provided by geeMVC (@Required and @Check).
 Notice in the example below the @Required annotation and the onError attribute that we have passed to the @Request annotation.
-The latter tells geeMVC where to go incase of a validation error. @Required obviously means that the id parameter must not be empty.
+The latter tells geeMVC where to go in case of a validation error. @Required obviously means that the id parameter must not be empty.
 Note that we are talking of "none-empty".
 This is useful for strings which are usually never null as empty form-fields get sent to the controller as an empty string.
 If you simply need to to check for "not null", you can use the javax.validation annotation @NotNull.

 ```java
 import static com.geemvc.Results.*;